ThemeFuse/Unyson-Documentation/options/introduction.rst

 **Customizer Options** ``{theme}/framework-customizations/theme/options/customizer.php``
 are turned into `Customizer <https://codex.wordpress.org/Theme_Customization_API>`__ elements (panels, sections and controls).

-The customizer elements has a strict structure which also applies to options array structure:
+The customizer elements have a strict structure which also applies to options array structure:

 * Containers can be nested only to 2 levels